qingmei2/DslViewPagerAdapter/README.md

 # DslViewPagerAdapter

-A simple implementation of ViewPager.
+A simple and light FragmentViewPagerAdapter.

 ## Usage